 Children in Y1-4 are taught DT within class and our ICE Zones.
-Children experience opportunites within projects to explore skills and techinques before using them to design and make products.
+Children experience opportunities within projects to explore skills and techniques before using them to design and make products.

 In Years 5 and 6, children are taught DT in ongoing units across the year and also in specific DT days.

 We use Kapow Primary as a basis for our teaching.
 This provides videos, demonstration lessons and resources for Y1-6.
 The content of our curriculum is based on the D & T Association's 'Projects on a Page'.